karthik2804/karthikganeshram.com/content/about.md

 I’m also a big fan of good coffee — nothing quite like a great cup to fuel creativity and reflection.

 I’m an avid reader, especially drawn to philosophy, self-improvement, and biographies.
 Books help me gain new perspectives and continually expand my understanding of the world and myself.
+Check out my [reading list](/reading) for a glimpse into some of the books I have read.